raku-community-modules/File-Find/README.md

 CAVEATS
 =======

-List assignment is eager in Raku, so if you assign a `find()` result to an array, the elements will be copied and the laziness will be spoiled.
-For a proper lazy list, assign to a scalar value (see SYNOPSIS).
+List assignment is eager by default in Raku, so if you assign a `find()` result to an array, the laziness will be dropped by default.
+To keep the laziness either insert `lazy` or assign to a scalar value (see SYNOPSIS).